nasa/fprime/Svc/PassiveRateGroup/docs/sdd.md

 ## 1. Introduction

 `Svc::PassiveRateGroup` is an passive component that drives a set of components connected to `Svc::Sched` output ports.
 It contains an synchronous input `Svc::Cycle` port that drives all the operations.
-The component invokes each output port in order, passing an argument indicating the order.
+The component invokes each output port in order, passing an argument specified in the supplied context list.
 It tracks execution time of the cycle.

 ## 2. Requirements